aittgit/Exploratory-data-analysis/README.md

 # Exploratory-data-analysis
-This repository contains supermarket sales dataset
+This repository contains a performance dataset